Raising Children Who Will Be in Demand Later

 Give them plenty of childproof space to roam in.
 A child raised competently can occupy himself for up to an hour at a time by the time they are 3 - 3 ½.
 This should be your aim.
 You do not need to be your child's 24/7 playmate—that's exhausting!

-Play with your child when you feel like it, but let them learn how to play by themselves too.
+Play with your child when you feel like it or when you sense they need you, but let them learn how to play by themselves too.
 For most of their lives they'll have to figure out how to spend their time, and the sooner they learn how to do this, the easier and more rewarding their lives will be.

 The habits we form from childhood make no small difference, but rather they make all the difference.